-Search Engine Optimization (SEO) refers to the process of optimizing a website to increase organic search engine rankings.
+Search Engine Optimization (SEO) refers to optimizing a website to increase organic search engine rankings.
 SEO content, therefore, is content created to attract search engine traffic.
-Given that the majority of web traffic comes from search engines, writing SEO friendly content is undoubtedly one of the best ways to improve your website’s visibility.
+Given that most web traffic comes from search engines writing SEO-friendly content is undoubtedly one of the best ways to improve your website’s visibility.
 And the best part is, unlike search engine marketing, SEO clicks are basically free.
 Here’s how to write SEO friendly content that will help you get higher rankings on SERPs:

 Links are one of the most important SEO ranking factors.
 There are three kinds of links to think about:

 - Backlinks/external links: These are links pointing to your site from other websites.

 - Outbound links: Links to other websites from your site